Charles R. Fenwick: Death and memorials

 On February 22, 1969, Fenwick died of complications about a month after major surgery for diverticulitis at a local hospital and was buried at Oakwood Cemetery in Falls Church, Virginia.
 Governor Mills Godwin and former U.S. Representative Howard W. Smith were among the many distinguished attendees at the funeral, in addition to his wife, sisters Mrs. John Demarest, Mrs. Boynton P. Livingston, Mrs. J.R.
 Browning and Mrs. Donald K. Addie, as well as family friends Mrs. William Tate and Mrs. Charles H. Smith of Richmond and over 800 additional mourners.

 The Fenwick Library at George Mason University is named after Fenwick, due to his role as an advocate for the University when it was first being founded.
 A Washington Metro bridge linking Arlington and the District of Columbia is named for Senator Fenwick.
-In 1978, Arlington named its human resources center on Walter Reed Drive after Fentwick, although the building no longer exists.
+In 1978, Arlington named its human resources center on Walter Reed Drive after Fenwick, although the building no longer exists.